 Short course competitors will start at 06:00 on Saturday morning and must finish by 06:00 on Sunday.

-Race headquarters is at YHA Danywenallt Talybont-on-Usk, Brecon, Powys, LD3 7YS (VENUE TBC).
+Race headquarters is at YHA Danywenallt Talybont-on-Usk, Brecon, Powys, LD3 7YS.

 Start and finish for both long and short course competitors will be outside race Headquarters.

 The camping and parking area is located next to race Headquarters.

 The Short and Long Course are open to solo competitors only in 2017.
 However, we encourage competitors to join up with others, especially for the night sections and during bad weather.

 There will be prizes for the first 3 male and first 3 female finishers of both the long and short courses.

 This is a navigational event and all competitors must be experienced at navigating in the mountains using a map and compass, in darkness and bad weather.
 Competitors may use GPS devices for navigation but must still carry a map and compass (and know how to use them!).

 Waterproof Harvey maps will be provided and will have the full route marked on them, showing the peaks, mandatory checkpoints and feed stations.
 The suggested route will have already been plotted on the map for you and you are advised to follow it.
 You are ultimately responsible for your own route choice however, so you are free to choose an alternative (so long as all peaks are visited in the correct order and you check in at all checkpoints and feed stations).
 Any areas marked out of bounds must be avoided.
 Entry into these areas will result in disqualification.